aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ### CodePipeline GitHub Source Configuration

-1. Ensure GitHub source repo is enabled with SSH Key authentication.
+1. If your GitHub Source repository is a PRIVATE repository, create SSH key authentication for it.
 Refer to [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for steps.
 2. Run `helpers/multi-acc-new-eks-mixed-observability-pattern/gitsource-preconfig.sh` script to

    1. create SSM SecureString Parameter `/cdk-accelerator/pipeline-git-info` in `pipelineEnv` region of `pipelineEnv` account.
 This parameter contains GitHub owner name, repository name (`cdk-aws-observability-accelerator`) and branch (`main`) which will be used as source for CodePipeline. [`cdk-aws-observability-accelerator`](https://github.com/aws-observability/cdk-aws-observability-accelerator) repository should be available in this GitHub source, ideally through forking.

-   2. create secret `github-ssh-key` in `monitoringEnv` region of `monitoringEnv` account.
-This secret must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url` in AWS Secrets Manager.
-This will be used by ArgoCD addon to authenticate against any GitHub repository (private or public).
+   2. create secret `github-ssh-key` in `pipelineEnv` region of `pipelineEnv` account, only for PRIVATE repository.
+This secret must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url` in AWS Secrets Manager and, it will be used by ArgoCD add-on to authenticate against any GitHub repository (private or public).
 This secret is expected to be defined in the region where the pipeline will be deployed to.
-For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).
+For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/add-ons/argo-cd/#secrets-support).

 ```bash { promptEnv=true }
 eval bash `git rev-parse --show-toplevel`/helpers/multi-acc-new-eks-mixed-observability-pattern/gitsource-preconfig.sh